RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If the author of a reference is unknown, list the reference based on the title of the work.

-- If the publication date of a reference is unknown, use **n.d.** (for 'no date').

-- If the publication date is unknown but can be reliably estimated or inferred from the text, then write **c.** (meaning 'circa' or approximately) before the year.
+- If no publication year is supplied, write **n.d.** (for 'no date').
+If year can be reliably estimated or inferred from the text, then write **c.** (meaning 'circa' or approximately) followed by the year.

 - If there is no place of publication, use **n.p.** (for 'no place').

 - If the place of publication (city name) is not commonly known (e.g. Harlow) or the place of publication could be in two or more countries, put the country name after the city.
 For example, Harlow, England.

+- If you have used a **secondary citation**, in the reference list, only include the source you accessed and read (where you found the information).
+For example, if you accessed and read an article by Martin and Rodriguez (2021) and you referred to the information from Vanna (2019) that Martin and Rodriguez (2021) cite/reference in their article, you would only put the Martin and Rodriguez (2021) reference in the reference list, not Vanna (2019).

 - If citing a **PDF**, link to the page where the PDF is hosted not the PDF link.